aaronparker/evergreen/README.md

 **Application version and download links are only pulled from official sources (vendor web site, GitHub, SourceForge etc.) and never a third party**.

-Wherever possible, Evergeen uses an approach that returns at least the version number and download URI for applications programatically - thus for each run an Evergreen function it should return the latest version and download link.
+Wherever possible, Evergreen uses an approach that returns at least the version number and download URI for applications programmatically - thus for each run an Evergreen function it should return the latest version and download link.

 Scraping web pages to parse text and determine version strings and download URLs can be problematic when text in the page changes or the page is out of date.
 Evergreen instead uses approaches that should be less prone to failure by querying an API wherever possible.
 Evergreen uses several strategies to return the latest version of software:

-1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI - e.g. [Microsoft Edge](/Evergreen/Public/Get-MicrosoftEdge.ps1), [Mozilla Firefox](/Evergreen/Public/Get-MozillaFirefox.ps1) or [Microsoft OneDrive](/Evergreen/Public/Get-MicrosoftOneDrive.ps1).
+1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI - e.g. [Microsoft Edge](/Evergreen/Public/Get-MicrosoftEdge.ps1), [Mozilla Firefox](/Evergreen/Apps/Get-MozillaFirefox.ps1) or [Microsoft OneDrive](/Evergreen/Apps/Get-MicrosoftOneDrive.ps1).
 [Fiddler](https://www.telerik.com/fiddler) can often be used to find where an application queries for updates
-2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return application version and download links - e.g. [Atom](/Evergreen/Public/Get-Atom.ps1), [Notepad++](/Evergreen/Public/Get-NotepadPlusPlus.ps1) or [WinMerge](/Evergreen/Public/Get-WinMerge.ps1)
+2. Repository APIs - repo hosts including GitHub and SourceForge have APIs that can be queried to return application version and download links - e.g. [Atom](/Evergreen/Apps/Get-Atom.ps1), [Notepad++](/Evergreen/Apps/Get-NotepadPlusPlus.ps1) or [WinMerge](/Evergreen/Apps/Get-WinMerge.ps1)
 3. Web page queries - often a vendor download pages will include a query when listing versions and download links - this avoids page scraping.
-Evergreen can mimic this approach to return application download URLs; however, this approach is likely to fail if the vendor changes how their pages work - e.g. [Microsoft FSLogix Apps](/Evergreen/Public/Get-MicrosoftFSLogixApps.ps1) or [Zoom](/Evergreen/Public/Get-Zoom.ps1)
+Evergreen can mimic this approach to return application download URLs; however, this approach is likely to fail if the vendor changes how their pages work - e.g. [Microsoft FSLogix Apps]((/Evergreen/Apps/Get-MicrosoftFSLogixApps.ps1)) or [Zoom]((/Evergreen/Apps/Get-Zoom.ps1))

 ## PowerShell Support